asdvalenzuela/moodmap/README.md

 ### Technology

-MongoDB, Leaflet/Mapbox, Pusher Websockets API, Scikit-learn, NLTK, Regex, Jquery, Javascript, Jquery UI, HTML, CSS, Flask, Python, Twitter API, Pickle, Ajax
+MongoDB, Leaflet/Mapbox, Pusher Websockets API, Scikit-learn, NLTK, Regex, jQuery, JS, jQuery UI, HTML, CSS, Flask, Python, Twitter API, Pickle, AJAX

 (Dependencies are listed in requirements.txt)

 ##### Sentiment Analysis
 A training set of 1.6 million pre-labeled positive and negative tweets was used to train a Naïve Bayes classifier.
 The set was obtained from [Sentiment140](http://help.sentiment140.com/for-students).
 Each tweet was preprocessed using regular expressions to remove any usernames, links, and articles, then tokenized.
-The tokenization function preserved emoticons so that the presence or absence of positive or negative emotions could be used as a feature for the analysis.
+The tokenization function authored by [Chris Potts](http://sentiment.christopherpotts.net/) preserved emoticons so that the presence or absence of positive or negative emotions could be used as a feature for the analysis.

 The final classifier was trained using only the most useful features.
 To find the most informative features, a frequency distribution and conditional frequency distribution (conditions were positive and negative labels) were built.
 Each word was scored using a chi-square test, which compares the frequency of the word in each label to the frequency of the word in the whole dataset, and determines whether that difference is significant.
 After the words were scored, the top n most highly scored words were chosen.
 Each tweet was then checked for presence or absence of these top words during feature extraction.
 This process served to eliminate noise, or low-information features, in the dataset, which can decrease performance.